blefnk/relivator-nextjs-template/README.md

 **Principles (W.I.P):**

+- [ ] Prettier's principle over linters related to developer experience ([source](https://prettier.io/docs/en/integrating-with-linters.html#notes)): "You end up with a lot of red squiggly lines in your editor, which gets annoying.
+Prettier is supposed to make you forget about formatting – and not be in your face about it!"
 - [ ] Every file and component should be built consciously, by using [KISS/DRY/SOLID/YAGNI principles](https://blog.openreplay.com/applying-design-principles-in-react), with a certain sense of intelligence, with performance in mind.
 - [ ] We need to think of the project as if it were a planet with its own continents, countries, cities, rooms, individuals, entities etc.